 The benefit fraud investigation was conducted by U.S. Immigration and Customs Enforcement’s Homeland Security Investigations (HSI) and the U.S. Department of State’s Diplomatic Security Service, and was conducted under the aegis of HSI’s Document and Benefit Fraud Task Force.

 Today’s indictment outlines Simonyan’s 15-year history of securing United States immigration benefits via fraud and identity theft.
 Simonyan allegedly entered the United States from Armenia under a stolen identity and a fraudulent passport.
-Simonyan then sought asylum in the United States, allegedly concocting a false narrative that he was born in Azerbaijan to parents of supposed mixed Armenian-Azerbaijani nationality; that his family suffered ethnic violence, including the murder of both his parents; and that he fled to the United States via Russia.
+Simonyan then attempted to obtain immigration benefits that would allow him to remain in the United States, allegedly concocting a false narrative that he was born in Azerbaijan to parents of supposed mixed Armenian-Azerbaijani nationality; that his family suffered ethnic violence, including the murder of both his parents; and that he fled to the United States via Russia.
 The indictment alleges that, in fact, Simonyan was born in Armenia to Armenian parents, that he entered the United States from Armenia, and that both of his parents were alive.

 Simonyan will lose his United States citizenship if convicted of the immigration fraud charge.